 Market and Model

-Prices are much as before, so you're looking at figures that start at around £9,000, rising up to around £13,000 for the single five-door bodystyle on offer.
+There are four main trim levels - 'S', 'SE', 'Premium' and 'Premium SE'.
+Prices are much as before, so you're looking at figures that start at just over £9,000, rising up to around £13,500 for the single five-door bodystyle on offer.
 Those are competitive figures, even though the i10 is no longer a model judged on the amount of metal you get for your money.
 It's not looking to be the cheapest in its sector.
 This is a contender that stands toe to toe with the best in class and is priced accordingly.
 It's almost exactly on a par with the five-door versions of Skoda's Citigo, but this being Hyundai, the car offers a lot of standard equipment for the price point.
 Base trim levels give you, well, the basics, but if you can stretch to the plushest variants, then you'll benefits from the upgrades made to infotainment and safety technology with this facelifted design.
 Buyers at this end of the range now get a 7-inch colour touchscreen with Apple CarPlay and Android Auto smartphone connectivity, plus a Navigation system incorporating Hyundai's LIVE services.
 These give you real time traffic information, plus local weather reports, speed camera placement locations and points of interest searches.
 Safety-wise, upper-spec models can now be ordered with a Front Collison Warning System that automatically brakes to avoid accidents.
 With most variants, there's also the option of a Lane Departure Warning System.

 Cost of Ownership